-1. Help a senior.
-There’s most likely an older adult in your life who could use an extra hand.
-In 2013, more than 15 million caregivers helped aging friends and family, the Alzheimer’s Association says.
+Help a senior.
+There’s probably an older adult in your life who could use an extra hand.
+More than 45 million Americans are helping out aging friends and family.
+See what you can do.
 Volunteer to pick up groceries, mow the lawn, or do a small household repair.

-2. Make a drink.
-Next time, instead of pouring up a cocktail for friends, make it a healthy smoothie or juice.
-Americans eat fruit only about once a day and vegetables about one and a half times each day, the CDC reports.
-Eating a diet chock full of fruits and veggies can help prevent some types of cancer and many chronic diseases, so bottoms up!
+Make a drink.
+Next time, instead of pouring a cocktail for friends, make it a healthy smoothie or juice.
+Americans eat fruit only about once a day, and vegetables barely more than that.
+A diet chock full of fruits and veggies can help prevent some types of cancer and many chronic diseases, so bottoms up!

 More than 50 diseases, including many cancers, are treated with a bone marrow transplant.
-The American Bone Marrow Donor Registry reports that chances are 1 in 20,000 of finding a match who is not a close family member.
-The odds are worse for minorities.
-You can raise those the odds when you register to be a donor.
+But most people don’t have a family member who can serve as a donor.
+You can change a life when you register to be a donor.

-4. Join a run/walk.
-Combine working out and being a health do-gooder -- sign up to support a cause dear to you.
-Many nonprofits such as the American Cancer Society, March of Dimes, and Autism Speaks host these annual fundraisers.
+Join a run/walk.
+Combine working out and being a health do-gooder.
+Sign up to support a cause dear to you.
+Many nonprofits like the American Cancer Society, March of Dimes, and Autism Speaks host annual fundraisers.

-6. Shop for a cause.
+Shop for a cause.
 If you’re going to shop, why not do some good while you’re at it?
-Many companies offer proceeds of their sales to nonprofits.
+Many companies offer proceeds of their sales to nonprofit missions.
 For example, Amazon’s Smile program donates 0.5 % of some purchases to a charity of your choice.

 Get your pet involved.
 Children’s hospitals, long-term care centers, and shelters often use pets to help their patients heal and find joy.
 If your pet is generally calm and well-behaved, it might be able to help you bring a smile to someone.
-Pet Partners trains volunteers and their pets to help in programs in hospitals, nursing homes, rehab centers, and other facilities.
+Pet Partners is one group that screens and trains volunteers and their pets to help programs in hospitals, nursing homes, rehab centers, and other facilities.